stvsmth/kenpom/README.md

 ![tests](https://github.com/stvsmth/kenpom/workflows/tests/badge.svg)

-A little bit of Python to scrape the front page of the wonderfully useful [KenPom](https://kenpom.com) site for NCAA basketball statistics.
+A bit of Python to scrape the front page of the wonderfully useful [KenPom](https://kenpom.com) site for NCAA basketball statistics.
 This tool assumes you are comfortable on the command-line and basic Python tooling like `pip`.
 It's not really useful unless you like tinkering with Python.